 The Samsung The Frame TV is much thinner than the 2020 model, which is great because if you use the included no-gap wall mount, it doesn't protrude as much from the wall, making the TV look more like a piece of art.

 The Samsung The Frame TV has impressive SDR brightness.
-It's very similar to The Frame 2020, but without any frame dimming in the 2% windows.
-It's bright enough to overcome glare, even in well-lit, sunny rooms.
+It's very similar to the Samsung The Frame 2020, but small highlights aren't dimmed unnecessarily by the TV's CE dimming (also known as Frame dimming).
+It's bright enough to overcome glare in most viewing environments, as long as there's no direct sunlight on it.

 We measured the SDR brightness after calibration in the 'Movie' Picture Mode with the Color Tone set to 'Warm 2' and Brightness set to max.